ian512549/new-nc-flix/README.md

 4. It should accept an optional `min_rating` argument which filters the list of movies to only contains movies with ratings greater than the passed value.

 5. It should accept an optional `location` argument which filters the list of movies to only return the movie titles available in that location.

+6. Query the Rental Information table you made in Task 6.
+Create a single output with the following information:

+-   store_id, location, number of customers in the same location
+-   number of films available in store
+-   most valued customer (customer with the most rentals)
+-   most popular film (film with most rentals)
+-   average rating of each store (calculated as average of all films in store) rounded to **1 decimal place**

+_hint: it might be helpful to build up the query bullet point by bullet point_

+**If there are any `null` ratings you should treat them as a 0 rating!**

+7. a) We are refining the quality of the films we currently have in our database by removing the lowest rated.
+Management has asked you to create an output with information about the lowest rated film of each genre:

+-   Genre name
+-   Film title
+-   Rating

+b) Management is now trying to refine the quality of stock in the **Manchester** store particularly.
+Create an output that that shows:

+-   Genre name
+-   Film title
+-   Rating

+**_If the store doesn't stock any films of a certain genre then do not include that genre in the output table._**